efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ### SPM as a macro for [Caravel](https://caravel-harness.readthedocs.io/en/latest/)

 Often a design by itself serves no purpose unless interfaced with and/or integrated into another design or a chip.
-We are going to harden `spm` design again but this time we will have it as a [Caravel User Project Wrapper](https://caravel-user-project.readthedocs.io/en/latest/) macro for the chip [Caravel](https://caravel-harness.readthedocs.io/en/latest/)
+We are going to harden the `spm` design again but this time we will have it as a [Caravel User Project Wrapper](https://caravel-user-project.readthedocs.io/en/latest/) macro for the chip [Caravel](https://caravel-harness.readthedocs.io/en/latest/)